lamps-wg/dilithium-certificates/draft-ietf-lamps-dilithium-certificates.md

 1. The first is for inconsistent `seed` and `expandedKey`.

-2. The second is an `expandedkey` for which the recomputed public key hash t(r) fails to match the private key.
+2. The second is an `expandedkey` for which the recomputed public key hash `tr` fails to match the private key.

 3. The third is an `expandedKey` for which the recomputed public t(0) fails to match the private key, i.e., the two t(r) do not match.